I initially documented the early work on the bike on the home page but have moved it here in March 2018.

-- Have obtained new SS304 Banjo bolts so I will strip calipers off again and replace old bolts then bleed brakes again.
+- Have obtained new SS304 Banjo bolts so I will strip the calipers off again and replace the old bolts, then bleed brakes again.

-Notes: Calipers are crap, so I will eventually fit GPz900R calipers as they work MUCH better and are a bolt on with minor work.
+Notes: The standard Calipers are crap, after some thought, I’ve decided that fitting GPz900R calipers will be a better solution as they work MUCH better and are an easy bolt on with minor work.